 As a summer student at Ohio State you will have access to the University Libraries.
 There are also specific librarians within the college who can offer one-on-one support.

-Each student who is selected will receive an academic award of up to $3,000 for the duration of the summer program.
-Stipends will vary depending on the percentage appointment and intensity of project.
+Each student who is selected will receive an academic award of $3,000 for the duration of the summer program.